Selected Books and Publications

 This book remains a true classic in the study of prehistoric rock art in the eastern United States, and so this facsimile of the original 1967 printing retains an important role in the literature.
 Grant's work is a great place to start and to return.
 This book can be found in almost any library.
 Copies also may be ordered directly from the publisher: Box 29D/Blue River Rt., Dillon, CO 80435.

-Faulkner, Charles H., editor.
+Rock Art of the Eastern Woodlands Faulkner, Charles H., editor.
 1996.
 American Rock Art Research Association Occasional Paper, No. 2, San Miguel, California.

 This edited volume presents the proceedings from the first ESRARA Conference held at Natural Bridge State Park, Kentucky, April 10, 1993.
 The volume offers contemporary perspectives from 12 scholars working in the Eastern U.S. This timely volume is relatively inexpensive and easily obtained by writing the Deer Valley Rock Art Center, P. O. Box 41998, Phoenix AZ 85080-1998.